Rémi Clark

 Remi Clark, painter

-Rémi Clark was born in Quebec in 1944.
-Strongly inspired by Quebec landscapes, especially those of his hometown and the Charlevoix region, he painted subjects dedicated to the happiness of family life, everyday scenes where the balance is the largest of the values.
-All in simplicity and color, his work celebrates the small and great joys of life.
+Rémi Clark was born in Quebec City in 1944.
+Strongly inspired by the Quebec landscapes, in particular those of his native city and the Charlevoix region, he paints subjects dedicated to the happiness of family life, scenes of everyday life where balance is the greatest value.
+All in simplicity and colour, his work celebrates the small and great joys of life.

-Rémi Clark first studied applied sciences at the Institut de technologie.
-There he learned, among other things, foundry and model making.
-He then acquired a good knowledge of drawing and geometry, which explains the surprising quality of his line.
-Subsequently, he studied drawing and painting with renowned painters.
+Rémi Clark first studied applied science at the Institut de technologie, where he learned about casting and pattern making.
+He gained a solid knowledge of design and geometry, which explains the surprising quality of his lines.
+He then studied drawing and painting with famous artists.
 He has been painting since 1970.

-Once his studies were completed, Rémi Clark embarked on a career in major communication companies.
-Bell Canada hired him as a technical assistant in network design.
-The man is a perfectionist: For ten years, he paints and draws without ever exhibiting.
-It was in 1981 that he opted for full-time painting.
-His career really took off with his participation in the Baie-Saint-Paul symposium in 1982.
-Four years later, a scholarship from the Ministry of Cultural Affairs enabled him to undertake a study trip to France.
-In 1991, he won 1st prize in an international competition in Haute-Savoie, where he represented Canada.
+After completing his studies, Rémi Clark began a career with major communications companies.
+He was hired by Bell Canada as a technical assistant in network design.
+Clark is the consummate perfectionist: for a full decade, he painted and sketched without ever exhibiting his work.
+In 1981, he decided to paint full time.
+His career truly began when he entered the symposium in Baie-Saint-Paul in 1982.
+In 1986, a grant from the Ministry of Cultural Affairs freed him to embark on a study tour of France.
+In 1991, he won first prize at an international competition in Haute-Savoie, where he represented Canada.

-Strongly inspired by Charlevoix, this magnificent county that the artist knows so well for having lived there for more than 20 beautiful years, Rémi Clark paints, through a multitude of subjects dedicated to the happiness of family life, scenes of daily life where equilibrium is the largest of the values.
-This simplicity, which goes as far as sobriety, shines through even in the light of his paintings.
-From his paintings emanates an impression of vacation, the time to lie down in the grass, to walk on the edge of the water, the time to do nothing but let yourself be alive.
-Even the rain which sings and urges the cyclists to return is a pretext for bursts of laughter...
+Deeply inspired by the Charlevoix region, a magnificient county so well known to the artist, who lived there for more than 20 wonderful years, Rémi Clark draws on a wide range of subjects dedicated to the joys of family life, to paint scenes of daily life in which balance is the central value.
+This simplicity, which approaches a quiet formality, is even reflected in the light of his canvases.
+His paintings create a feeling of vacation, time to lie in the grass, stroll along the shore, do nothing but revel in life.
+Even the singing rain driving his cyclists home is an excuse for unrestrained laughter.

-We perceive the works of Rémi Clark, with good reason moreover, as small plays.
-They are indeed a faithful mirror animated by a beautiful day, inhabited canvases, simple and full at the same time, imprinted with a Charlevoix typicality very specific to the artist.
-These picnickers, this picker, these lovers, this gardener, this shepherd tell us their story, a story that the painter tells with finesse and sweetness.
-This incessant search for a story to tell allows Rémi Clark to repeat this approach for each place where the experience of the inhabitants still transpires, whether in Old Quebec, in Charlevoix or, in recent years, in Provence and Italy. .
-His fertile imagination allows him to continually renew his work.
+Rémi Clark’s paintings are often justly perceived as miniature plays.
+They accurately mirror life on a beautiful day, with real people, simple yet complete, marked by the typicality of Charlevoix so specific to this artist.
+His picnickers, flower gatherers, lovers, his gardener and his shepherd tell us their story, which the painter narrates with feeling and discrimination.
+The constant quest for a story to tell allows Rémi Clark to repeat the process for each place where the lives of inhabitants continue to breathe, whether in Old Quebec, Charlevoix or, in recent years, Provence and Italy.
+His fertile imagination is a source of constant renewal in his work.

-Rémi Clark has been represented by the Au P'tit Bonheur Art Gallery since 1986, exclusively since 2000.
+Rémi Clark is represented by the Au P'tit Bonheur Art Gallery since 1986, exclusively since 2000.

 Vladimir Horik and Rémi Clark, painters

-Two pillars of the Au P'tit Bonheur Art Gallery, the painters Vladimir Horik and Rémi Clark.
+Two master painters of the Au P'tit Bonheur Art Gallery, Vladimir Horik and Rémi Clark.

 Rémi Clark, sketchRémi Clark, sketchRémi Clark, sketch